franzageek/wmi/README.md

 You'll then be ready to build WMI again from scratch.

+Or alternatively, you can just download the [prebuilt zip](https://github.com/franzageek/wmi/releases/latest).

 ## Support

 If you need specific technical support, you can always visit the [wiki](https://github.com/franzageek/wmi/wiki) section of this repo.
 It's got pretty detailed descriptions on basically everything you may want to know about WMI.